natepiano/obsidian_knife/readme.md

 ## cache

-ok creates a `.obsidian_knife` folder in your vault to store image hashes.
+ok creates a `.ok` folder in your vault to store image hashes.
 This cache improves performance when checking for duplicate images across multiple runs.
 Especially in larger repos.